dianasimeonova56/SoftUni-Programming-Basics/First Lab and Exercise/ReadMe.md

 #Introduction

-Exercises from the introductory Lab and Exercise from the Programming Basics course ate SoftUni
+Exercises from the introductory Lab and Exercise from the Programming Basics course at SoftUni